nxskok/pasias/docs/22-thingy.md

 `s7` has quite a few; site `s7` has no `c` at all, while site `s4` has a lot.
 These are very different sites.

-Now that you've seen what the original data look like, I should explain how I got the Bray-Curtis dissimilarities.
+Extra: now that you've seen what the original data look like, I should explain how I got the Bray-Curtis dissimilarities.
 As I said, only the counts of species `a` through `e` enter into the calculation; the other variables have nothing to do with it.